 So, what’s the better option?
-Here are three arguments for the use of replays in sports, and three arguments against it.
+Here are three arguments for the use of replays in professional sports, and three arguments against it.

 Argument against Replays